 We were formed in January 2021 as a Maryland corporation and structured as an externally managed, closed-end, non-diversified management investment company.
-We have elected to be treated as a BDC under the 1940 Act.
+We intend to elect to be treated as a BDC under the 1940 Act, prior to the time that shares of our common stock are sold in connection with this offering.
 In addition, for U.S. federal income tax purposes we intend to elect to be treated, and intend to qualify annually to be treated, as a RIC under Subchapter M of the Code, commencing with our first taxable year ending after completion of this offering.
 Also, we are an "emerging growth company," as defined in the JOBS Act, and intend to take advantage of the exemption for emerging growth companies allowing us to temporarily forego the auditor attestation requirements of Section 404(b) of the Sarbanes-Oxley Act of 2002.

 As a BDC, we will be required to comply with regulatory requirements, including limitations on our use of debt.
 We will be permitted to, and expect to, finance our investments through borrowings.
 However, as a BDC, we will only generally be allowed to borrow amounts such that our asset coverage, as defined in the 1940 Act, equals at least 150% after such borrowing.
 Under a 150% asset coverage ratio a BDC may borrow \$2 for investment purposes of every \$1 of investor equity.
 The amount of leverage that we employ will depend on our assessment of market conditions and other factors at the time of any proposed borrowing, such as the maturity, covenant package and rate structure of the proposed borrowings, our ability to raise funds through the issuance of shares of our common stock and the risks of such borrowings within the context of our investment outlook.
 Ultimately, we only intend to use leverage if the expected returns from borrowing to make investments will exceed the cost of such borrowing.
-We are currently targeting a debt-to-equity ratio of 0.50x (i.e., we aim to have one dollar of equity for each \$0.50 of debt outstanding).
+We are currently targeting a debt to equity ratio of 0.50x (i.e., we aim to have one dollar of equity for each \$0.50 of debt outstanding).